-I think of the kids I used to teach in children’s church.
-I think of myself as a kid.
+I thought of the kids I used to teach in children’s church.
+I thought of myself as a kid.
 Heck, I did ask questions.
 I’ll dump a whole barrage on my parents.
 Poor them.

 CP: Also, is God really a “he”?

 Jesus laughed out loud.
 His vocals boomed through the entire cineplex.